huangrh/pldfit/README.md

-# Protein-Ligand Biosensor Data Fitting
+# Protein-Ligand Biosensor Data Fitting in R
 -----
 There are two popular biosensor techniques:
 * Bio-layer interferometry (BLI)